Deb Privott

 About

-Committed to public engagement, Dr. Privott currently serves as the Assistant Dean for Public Engagement with the College of Arts & Sciences and as the Director of UAlbany in the High School at the University at Albany.
+Committed to public engagement, Dr. Privott currently serves as the Assistant Dean for Public Engagement with the College of Arts & Sciences and as the Director of the UAlbany in the High School Program at the University at Albany.
 She also serves as a lecturer with the Rockefeller College’s School of Criminal Justice, where she earned her MA and PhD.

-Privott graduated from Spelman College with her BA in Psychology.
+Dr. Privott graduated from Spelman College with her BA in Psychology.
 Passionate about action research, she was previously employed at the Southern Center for Studies in Public Policy at Clark Atlanta University, where she also worked with the Army Environmental Policy Institute.
-Privott has completed research related to youth justice with the Continual Improvement Project, now known as Service Outcomes Action Research, at the University at Albany.
+Dr. Privott has completed research related to youth justice with the Continual Improvement Project, now known as Service Outcomes Action Research, at the University at Albany.
 She has worked with several community initiatives; and she currently leads the Girls Inc. Eureka!
 Program partnership with UAlbany's College of Arts & Sciences, encouraging girls to be "strong, smart, and bold!"